TellinaTool/nl2bash/data/README.md

 ## Content

 NL2Bash contains 12k one-line Linux shell commands used in practice and their natural language descriptions provided by experts.
-The dataset includes 100+ commonly used shell utilities, providing a rich test bed for translating natural language into command lines.
+The dataset includes 100+ commonly used shell utilities, providing a rich training and test bed for automatically translating natural language into command lines.

 The parallel data are stored with a source file `bash/\*.nl` and a target file `bash/\*.cm`.
 The entire corpus `bash/all.nl, bash/all.cm` are randomly splited into train, dev, and test set with a ratio of `10:1:1`.